grafana/agent/docs/developer/updating-otel.md

    ```
    go mod edit -replace=go.opentelemetry.io/collector=github.com/grafana/opentelemetry-collector@asdf123jkl
    ```
    Repeat this for any other modules where a replacement is necessary.
+For debugging purposes, you can first have the replace directive pointing to your local repo.
 3. Note that sometimes Collector depends on packages with "rc" versions such as `v1.0.0-rcv0013`.
 This is ok, as long as the go.mod of Collector also references the same versions - for example, [pdata](https://github.com/open-telemetry/opentelemetry-collector/blob/v0.81.0/go.mod#L25) and [featuregate](https://github.com/open-telemetry/opentelemetry-collector/blob/v0.81.0/go.mod#L24).

 ### Update otelcol Flow components